johnfire/reprepro-bundle-tools/docs/Setup_Your_Own_reprepro-management_Project_Tutorial.md

     ./bundle-compose apply
     reprepro -b repo/target update

-This should merge the bundle into the productive target suite.
-Check that everything is fine with
+This should merge the bundle into the production target suite.
+Check that everything is ok with

     ./apt-repos/bin/apt-repos -b .apt-repos ls -s target:mybionic -r .

-And that's the expected output for the above command:
+And this is the expected output for the above command:

     INFO[apt_repos]: Using basedir '.apt-repos'
     INFO[apt_repos.Repository]: Scanning Repository 'MyBionic-Ziel Repository' (file://{PWD}/repo/target/)